 01 of 07

-6 Ways to Create a Relaxing Haven in Your Least Relaxing Rooms
+How to Create a Haven in the Least Relaxing Room in Your House

 You'd be hard-pressed these days to find anyone whose to-do list is not a mile long; full of appointments to keep, deadlines to meet and everything else under the sun.
 Workdays extended by technology that lets us work from anywhere, social media feeds that follow us everywhere and the unending flood of information that comes pouring through phones, tablets and now even watches, is leaving many of us scrambling for someplace quiet to unplug.
 Because of this, it’s more essential than ever that we use the space we have at home to create room for peaceful rejuvenation at the end of every hard day.
 Some rooms, like living rooms and bedrooms, make this easy.
 But turning the whole home into a peaceful haven means bringing that same sense of serenity to tougher rooms such as your bathroom, the kitchen, and home office as well.
 By making some simple design choices, your least relaxing room can become your new oasis.Continue to 2 of 7 below.